Search the A-Z List

 Fire Extinguishers

 Some fire extinguishers may be refilled for reuse.
-Those that need to be disposed of should be brought to one of our household hazardous waste collection events held three times a year throughout the area.
+Those that need to be disposed of should be brought to our household hazardous waste collection facility located at the Bennington transfer station by appointment.
 Fire Extinguishers should not be thrown in the trash.
-See our list of upcoming household hazardous waste collection events.

 Fluorescent Bulbs